willcpope/text_generation/README.md

 ## AI Model: Lovecraftian Text Generation
 This model was trained using the works of the American writer of weird fiction and horror fiction, H.P.
 Lovecraft.
 The training corpus consisted of **502,786 words**.

 The prompt used to generate new text is from his "Commonplace Book" - a listing of story ideas, concepts, and other elements which he might at some point include in his stories.
-The goal was to generate text that builds on entry 111 from 1923 -
+The goal of this model was to generate text that builds on entry 111 from 1923 -

 > *"Ancient ruin in Alabama swamp—voodoo."*